PietroCoppola/PietroCoppola/README.md

 ## Hello, world! 👋

-I'm a multi Carnegie Mellon SCS undergrad looking to explore the horizons of CS a bit, learning as much as I can from as many brilliant CMU scholars as possible.
+I'm a multinational Carnegie Mellon SCS undergrad looking to explore the horizons of CS a bit, learning as much as I can from as many brilliant CMU scholars as possible.
 My current tech interests include ML, Human-Computer Interaction, Robotics and Gamedev.

 Working on mastering a fourth _natural_ language and a couple more _programming_ languages.
 Also, I'm currently doing some research on the world of GAI and the challenges of training these models when so much of the available data is AI-generated (like model collapse!).